mostafaafara/ytloader/README.md

 1- clone the repo

+2- cd into the directory

-2- type in the commandline or terminal
+3- type in your commandLine or terminal

 -    windows